nhsengland/NhsStyleBuilder/README.md

 To import:
 1. Click on import button
-2. Copy and paste the previously exported html "FOR RICHARD: paste where?"
+2. Copy and paste the previously exported html.

 <h2 align="center">Contributors</h2>